 Caroline van Bers supports planning and implementing a range of research, networking and capacity development activities that promote Integrated Assessment at the science-policy-practice interface.
 She has been active in TIAS since 2004 and involved in environmental management with academic, governmental and non-governmental organizations for over twenty-five years, working predominantly on interdisciplinary, applied research initiatives, as well as the development and implementation of education and training programmes in sustainable development, food security, climate change adaptation, water management, and integrated assessment.
-Caroline also works as a researcher at the Institute of Environmental Systems Research, Univ. of Osnabrück.
+Caroline volunteers her time for TIAS and is employed as a researcher with the Institute of Environmental Systems Research, Univ. of Osnabrück.
 She holds a Masters degree in Regional Planning and Resource Management from the University of Waterloo.

 - Climate adaptation and disaster risk reduction